-On the other hand, detailed in situ studies of the SEI formation, revealing the underlying mechanisms on an atomic level are hardly possible for the real environment of the battery.
-Thus, to obtain molecular scale insights into the processes occurring at the interface and the intermediates formed during these processes, the complexity of the system needs to be reduced.
-Therefore, we made use of well-defined model systems to study the surface chemistry at the EEI under ultrahigh vacuum (UHV) conditions, employing surface science techniques such as scanning tunneling microscopy (STM) or photoelectron spectroscopy (XPS, UPS) and using structurally and chemically well-defined, atomically smooth single crystal surfaces.
-We combined this experimental study with corresponding density functional theory (DFT) calculations.[29-33]
+However, one of the remaining open questions in Na ion battery research concerns the complex reactive behavior at the electrode electrolyte interface (EEI), which finally leads to the formation of the solid electrolyte interphase (SEI).
+The SEI is a decisive part for the functioning of the (Na-ion) battery.
+Yet, detailed studies of its formation revealing the underlying mechanisms on an atomic level are hardly possible for the real environment of the battery.
+Thus, to obtain molecular scale insights into the processes occurring at the interface, the complexity of the system needs to be reduced.
+Therefore, we made use of well-defined model systems to study the surface chemistry at the EEI under ultrahigh vacuum (UHV) conditions, employing surface science techniques such as scanning tunneling microscopy (STM) or photoelectron spectroscopy(XPS, UPS) and using structurally and chemically well-defined, atomically smooth single crystal surfaces, and by combining these experimental studies with corresponding density functional theory (DFT) calculations.^[23-27]

-In the present study, we investigate the interaction between bulk-like Na films and the IL BMP-TFSI[18] as representative for a Na metal or a Na-rich electrode with an ultrathin Na layer on top and a battery-relevant electrolyte.
-First, we will present XPS and UPS results characterizing the Na films deposited on Ru(0001), which underline the close similarity between these films and a Na bulk surface (Section Preparation of well-defined, bulk-like Na films).
-We then characterize the adsorption and interaction of BMP-TFSI mono-/multilayer films on/with a predeposited Na film by XPS (Section Interaction of a multilayer BMP-TFSI film with a Na film surface), aiming at the identification of possible decomposition products.
+In the present study we investigate the interaction between bulk-like Na films and the IL BMP-TFSI ^[18] as representative for a Na metal or a Na-rich electrode and a battery-relevant electrolyte.
+First we will present XPS and UPS results characterizing the Na films deposited on Ru(0001), which underline the close similarity between these films and a Na bulk surface (Section Preparation of well-defined, bulk-like Na films).
+We then characterize the adsorption and interaction of BMP-TFSI mono-/multilayer films on/with a pre-deposited Na film by XPS (Section Interaction of a multilayer BMP-TFSI film with a Na film surface), aiming at the identification of possible decomposition products.
 This is followed by annealing experiments that provide further information on possible decomposition products and their formation (Section Interaction of ultrathin BMP-TFSI films with a Na surface and thermal activation).
 Next, we present results of DFT calculations of the adsorption configuration and energy of BMP-TFSI ion pairs in interaction with a Na surface (Section Intact BMP-TFSI on Na(0001)) and of different possible decomposition products of BMP-TFSI on this surface (Section Possible decomposition reactions of BMP-TFSI on Na(0001)).
 Subsequently, we compute core level binding energies of probable reaction products (Section Calculated core level binding energies) and compare these with the experimental findings in the XPS experiments (Section Comparison of experimental and calculated core level binding energies of decomposition products) to unambiguously identify the products and long-living intermediates resulting from this reaction.
-Here, we also comment on the applicability and relevance of these findings for real battery systems.
 Finally, the results are shortly summarized and final conclusions are drawn (Section Conclusion).
 Experimental and computational details are summarized in the Methods Section at the end.

-Overall, this work provides a detailed atomic/molecular scale picture of the reactive interaction of an IL film with a Na model anode, which is considered as the initial stage of the SEI formation at the electrode | electrolyte interface.
+Overall, this work provides a detailed atomic/molecular scale picture of the reactive interaction of an IL film with a Na model anode, which is considered as the initial stage of the SEI formation at the electrode electrolyte interface.